 P6: Scramble towards the base of the upper headwall with an occasional 5.7 move.
 40 m, 5.7

 P7: Head up the short corner/finger crack and traverse left.
 A few bolts help to protect the steep, wild face moves.
 At the top, a classic Cochamó butt crack disappears into a shallow seam - one more bolt keeps it PG.
 35 m, 5.10d.

 P8: The RP corner.
 Start with a relatively mild finger crack, eventually gaining the dihedral.
 Stem your way up, protected by micro nuts.
 45 m, 5.10d/5.11a.

 P9: The Duck Beak.
 Start by traversing right.
 Face climb up sharp crimps before gaining a friction slab.
 Traverse back left and start up the arete.
 Chimney your way behind the obvious duck beak to the top.
 40 m, 5.10d/5.11a

-P10: Climb up ledges and ramps with a one or two 5.9 moves, aiming for the base of the dihedral.
-Junk pitch.
+P10: Climb up ledges and ramps with a one or two 5.9 moves, aiming for the base of the large dihedral.
 40 m, 5.9.
 OR Traverse right and climb the handcrack/overhanging dihedral.
-Hasn't been cleaned yet but looks like a beauty.
-Theoretical 5.10+?
+Hadn't been cleaned as of 2012.
+5.10+?
 (Hopefully someone who has done it since can chime in.)

-P11: Up the dihedral with a double crack system.
+P11: Up the dihedral with a surprisingly tricky double crack system.
 One crack vanishes half way up and things get real insecure.
 45 m, 5.10c.

 P12: Head up the dihedral until the hand crack ends.
 A difficult deadpoint/dyno to a an obvious flake on the right provides the final crux of the route.
 Traverse right and down, then follow an easy dihedral to the top.
 25 m, 5.11a